Gottfried van Swieten: Sharing works by Bach and Handel

-By 1782, Van Swieten had invited Mozart to visit him regularly, in order to inspect and play his manuscripts of works by J. S. Bach and Handel, which he had collected during his diplomatic service in Berlin.
+By 1782, van Swieten had invited Mozart to visit him regularly, in order to inspect and play his manuscripts of works by J. S. Bach and Handel, which he had collected during his diplomatic service in Berlin.
 As Mozart wrote to his father Leopold (10 April 1782):

 I go every Sunday at twelve o'clock to the Baron van Swieten, where nothing is played but Handel and Bach.
 I am collecting at the moment the fugues of Bach—not only of Sebastian, but also of Emanuel and Friedemann.

-Others also attended these gatherings, and Van Swieten gave Mozart the task of transcribing a number of fugues for instrumental ensembles so that they could be performed before the assembled company.
+Others also attended these gatherings, and van Swieten gave Mozart the task of transcribing a number of fugues for instrumental ensembles so that they could be performed before the assembled company.
 Mozart also sat at the keyboard and rendered the orchestral scores of Handel's oratorios in a spontaneous keyboard reduction (while, according to Joseph Weigl, also singing one of the choral parts and correcting errors of the other singers).

 It appears that encountering the work of the two great Baroque masters had a very strong effect on Mozart.
 Olleson suggests that the process took place in two stages.
 Mozart responded first with rather direct imitations, writing fugues and suites in the style of his models.
 These works "have the character of studies in contrapuntal technique."
 Many were left incomplete, and even the completed ones are not often performed today; Olleson suggests they have "a dryness which is absent from most of [Mozart's] music."
 Later, Mozart assimilated Bach and Handel's music more fully into his style, where it played a role in the creation of some of his most widely admired works.
-Of these, Olleson mentions the C minor Mass (1784) and the chorale prelude sung by the two armored men in The Magic Flute (1791).
+Of these, Olleson mentions the C minor Mass (1783) and the chorale prelude sung by the two armored men in The Magic Flute (1791).

 The Society of Associated Cavaliers

-The keyboard-accompanied, one-on-a-part performances of Handel oratorios in Van Swieten's rooms whetted the interest of Van Swieten and his colleagues in full-scale performances of these works.
-To this end, in 1786 Van Swieten organized the Gesellschaft der Associierten ("Society of Associated Cavaliers" or "Society of Noblemen"), an organization of music-loving nobles.
+The keyboard-accompanied, one-on-a-part performances of Handel oratorios in van Swieten's rooms whetted the interest of van Swieten and his colleagues in full-scale performances of these works.
+To this end, in 1786 van Swieten organized the Gesellschaft der Associierten ("Society of Associated Cavaliers" or "Society of Noblemen"), an organization of music-loving nobles.
 With the financial backing of this group, he was able to stage full-scale performances of major works.
-Generally, these concerts were first given in one of the palaces of the members or in the large hall of the Imperial Library, then in a public performance in the Burgtheater or Jahn's Hall.
+Generally, these concerts were first given in van Swieten's private rooms in the Vienna Hofburg, then in a public performance in the Burgtheater or Jahn's Hall.

 Mozart took on the task of conducting these concerts in 1788.
 He had previously been too busy with other tasks, but with a decline in his career prospects elsewhere he was willing to take up the post.
 In addition to having him conduct, the Gesellschaft commissioned Mozart to prepare four works by Handel for performance according to contemporary taste: